47degrees/arrow-slides/processed-slides/arrow-meta.md

 And it seems a library is the common way to add more functional capabilities to a programming language like Cats library for Scala, Bow for Swift or VAVR for Java.

-However, we could do something else, right, Raquel?
+However, we wanted do something else.

 ---